 In 2016, the Southeast Region began an opportunistic survey for hagfish Eptatretus stoutii and E. deani during the annual shrimp pot surveys to gather information on distribution and life history information including: size at maturity, fecundity, sex ratio, length, and weight frequencies.
 Survey sampling continued in 2017 and stations were expanded to Clarence Strait based on bycatch occurrence of hagfish during the sablefish longline survey.
 Samples were collected in Ernest Sound and Behm Canal using longlined 20-L bucket traps dispersed 5.5 m apart with each trap consisting of 9.5 mm escape holes, 1 kg weight, and a 102 mm entry funnel and destruct device.
 Each set was sampled for count-by-weight (number of hagfish and weight per trap) and a subsample of 5 hagfish per trap or 125 per set were frozen and sampled for biological information in the lab.
-A total of 828 hagfish were sampled with the largest length recordings for E. deani at 790 mm for females and 620 mm for males.
-A total of 547 sampled hagfish were identifiable as males or females and were used to calculate size at 50% maturity (L50; Figure 3).
-An additional 1,200 black hagfish were sampled for length and weight only from 2021 commercial landings (Contact Rhea Ehresmann).
+A total of 828 hagfish were sampled with the largest length recordings for E. deani at 77 cm for females and 62 cm for males.
+A total of 541 sampled hagfish were identifiable as males or females and were used to calculate size at 50% maturity (L50; Figure 3) (Contact Rhea Ehresmann).